-Aaron: I like the little stripped down thing, number one.
+Gillespie: I like the little stripped down thing, number one.
 But number two, just going to the cause.
 In our day, if you have a voice - if you're a Twitter personality, or you're a musician or whatever - you should use that voice for good.
 That's a generalized answer, but I really feel like people tend to do most things for their own gain.
 I've been to Uganda and I know the reality of what goes on there.
 Anything that I can do to get behind the cause, I want to do.
 So for me flying across the country for a few hours to play some songs, it's a no-brainer.

 Songfacts: I'm really impressed by your All Things worship album.
 I listened to the songs and I was really surprised that you wrote most of them, as well.
 Is that something that comes easily to you, writing worship type songs?

-Aaron: As a kid, I kind of did it a bit.
+Gillespie: As a kid, I kind of did it a bit.
 But in my later life now, I haven't done it much.
 So last year I started taking a stab at it.
 I have a songwriting contract with a company called Razor & Tie, so I write songs in general all the time.
 Those songs are really personal to me, in my personal worship life, so it's really important to me to see if I could get that out.
 And I think we succeeded.

 Songfacts: Well, when you perform in concert, do you mix all phases of your career?
 Do you do songs from The Almost as well as worship songs, or do you just concentrate on one thing?

-Aaron: It's split up.
+Gillespie: It's split up.
 In my worship project, it's just a worship service.
 We have a speaker and it's only two or three of us on stage.
 I've played drums standing up, it's kind of odd.
 And The Almost, it's a full band.

 Songfacts: It's so different from what you were doing with Underoath.
 It almost seems like this is a different person.
 Is this the real Aaron coming out?